 Take a walk

 Start your route at India Gate and make your way up to the Mughal Gardens.
 Bring some water and food and enjoy a picnic near the water in the surrounding parks.
-Many locals enjoy the shades and take a nap here when it gets unbearable hot.
+Many locals enjoy the shades and take a nap here when it gets unbearably hot.
 India Gate and Mughal Gardens are perfectly aligned and you'll also pass the president's residence and other beautiful buildings in colonial style.
 This street is called Raj Path and is well worth a stroll.

 Get on the metro

-It doesn't matter how often you get on the metro, but please try it at lease one time during peak hours.
+It doesn't matter how often you get on the metro, but please try it at least one time during peak hours.
 It will get crowded.
 So crowded that you won't even have to hold on any of the rails.
 People will push and push until everyone gets in.
 Don't be afraid of contact, because this won't be easy.
-Sure this is not the most comfortable method of getting around (it can be, but not on peak hours).
+Sure this is not the most comfortable method of getting around (it can be, but not on-peak hours).
 BUT you'll experience how Indians get to work and get around the city.
 Many don't have cars because the city is already so congested with the vehicles that a car won't really save you any time driving in New Delhi.